fusion-jena/BiodivTagger/QEMP/README.md

 # QEMP Corpus
 This folder contains 50 public metadata files from five data repositories in XML format.
 Each folder contains 10 unlabeled files in XML format and a JSON file containing the plain text with annotations.
-The annotation contains indices denoting the start and end of an annotation.
+The annotations contain indices denoting the start and end of an annotation.

 # Entity Types